scottmangiapane/dotfiles/README.md

 # ~/.dotfiles
-I use this repository to sync my dotfiles among my various machines.
-It works by downloading all the dotfiles into a single `~/.dotfiles` directory, then creating symlinks from their corresponding paths to the dotfiles directory.
+I use this repository to sync my dotfiles across my various machines.
+It works by downloading all the dotfiles into a single `~/.dotfiles` directory, then creating symlinks from their various system paths to the dotfiles directory.
 This makes updating as easy as `git pull`.
 Feel free to use them for yourself, or as inspiration for your own dotfiles.

 ## Installation
 WARNING: This will delete any conflicting dotfiles.
 Also, please read the security notice first.